ZenoNex/Gyroidic-Sparse-Covariance-Flux-Reasoner/docs/PHYSICS_ADMM.md

 `update_buffer(buffer, new_state)`: FIFO roll — shifts history left by 1, inserts `new_state` at position `[-1]`.

+### 6.1 The True Nature of the CALM Vector
+The CALM prediction vector is not a simple Euclidean direction, but rather a representation of **gyroid braid group chiral groupoid anisotropy**.
+It predicts the unfolding of the manifold's chiral twists, functioning similarly to a topological "larynx" that articulates the phase space's resonance before it collapses into a scalar abort score.

 ---

 ## 7. Polynomial ADMR Solver (`src/core/admr_solver.py`)